Journey Beyond the Clouds

 Then we will have lunch at the Wine Museum located close to Alaverdi.

 Before lunch we will take a short excursion around the museum, during which you can taste several kinds of Georgian wine.

 After lunch we will visit the Gremi Fortress built in the 15th century.
 It was the summer residence of the Georgian kings.

 *Those who wish: may take an evening hot-air balloon ride over the Alazani Valley.
 Flying in a hot air balloon is an extremely emotional experience that does not compare to any other adventure in the world!
 After the ride, you will be initiated as hot air balloonists along with awarding of commemorative diplomas and badges.
 And the ceremony would not be complete without champagne!

-Dinner will be served in the Chateau Mere restaurant.
+Dinner will be served in the at the hotel's restaurant.

 It will be accompanied by Georgian polyphonic singing.
 These guys will sing just for you!
 Night in the Alazani Valley.

 Day Eight.
 Breakfast at the hotel.
 Shuttle to Tbilisi International Airport.
 Flight home…but anticipating your speedy return!